 \subsubsection{Open empirical and experimental research questions}

-The large amount of articles on this topic suggests that there may be diminishing returns to devising ever more mechanisms, and that additional empirical research may on the margin be more valuable.
-Empirical research ultimately informs which mechanisms are most promising for application. \textbf{We need randomized trials to verify whether mechanisms work in practice.} IEWV mechanisms would be the treatments and the task would be to predict verifiable outcomes that are not (yet) published.
+Convincing evidence on the effectiveness of mechanisms can only come from randomized trials because they allow to compare the mechanisms with introspection.
 Given the thin layer of empirical evidence, more basic empirical analysis is necessary first.
 Smaller trials of promising mechanisms can inform which mechanisms should be tested on a larger scale.

-There are a three key considerations that apply to most empirical work on this subject matter:
+There are three key considerations that apply to most empirical work:

 \begin{enumerate} \item \textit{Perception} of incentives affects behavior, not the actual mechanism.
-Since the mechanisms need to be explained to the participating subjects, the actual treatment is the explanation and how subjects perceive the mechanism based on that explanation.
-Perception can be tested by creating two equally correct explanations of a mechanisms and test whether they actually yield the same behavior.
+Since the mechanisms need to be explained to the participating respondents, the actual treatment is the explanation and how respondents perceive the mechanism based on that explanation.
+Perception can be tested by creating two equally correct explanations of a mechanism and test whether they actually yield the same behavior.

-\item Perception may depend very much on the subject itself.
+\item Perception may depend very much on the respondent.
 A mechanism that helps to improve accuracy in inexpert self-reports does not necessarily improve the accuracy of expert judgment.
 Different mechanisms may be needed for different applications.

 \item A second path to affect perception of the incentives is \textit{repeated interaction}.
-Subjects can learn about the mechanisms through scoring of their responses, and the study by \textcite{weaver_creating_2013} suggests that this is perhaps a powerful path to affect perception. \end{enumerate}
+Respondents can learn about the mechanisms through past rewards related to their responses, and the study by \textcite{weaver_creating_2013} suggests that this can be a powerful path to affect perception. \end{enumerate}